 The European Human Biomonitoring Initiative (HBM4EU)

-To achieve the ojective defined in the 7th Environmental Action Programme, the EU Commission is funding the "European Human Biomonitoring Initiative" (HBM4EU) project.
-One aim of the project is the consolidation of already existing data and the alignment and implementation of joint studies.
-The Federal Environment Agency (UBA) is the leading the consortium.
-The project involves 120 partners from 30 countries - 25 EU Member States as well as Norway, Iceland, Israel, Switzerland and North Macedonia.
-HBM4EU focuses on the generation of a pan-European network to improve the knowledge and evidence base for the Union's environmental and chemicals policy.
-To this end, so-called "National Hubs" are also being set up in each country to coordinate activities in order to create a sustainable robust Human Biomonitoring platform at European level.
+To achieve the ojective defined in the 7th Environmental Action Programme, the European Commission funded the "European Human Biomonitoring Initiative" (HBM4EU) project.
+One aim of the project was the consolidation of already existing data and the alignment and implementation of joint studies.
+The Federal Environment Agency (UBA) was leading the consortium.
+The project involved 120 partners from 30 countries - 24 EU Member States as well as Norway, Iceland, Israel, United Kingdom, Switzerland and North Macedonia.
+HBM4EU focused on the generation of a pan-European network to improve the knowledge and evidence base for the Union's environmental and chemicals policy.
+To this end, so-called "National Hubs" were set up in each country who coordinated activities in order to create a sustainable robust Human Biomonitoring platform at European level.

-The initiative aims to contribute directly to improving the health and well-being of all citizens by studying how exposure to environmental chemicals affects the health of different groups of the population - for example children, pregnant women, foetuses and workers.
-It also examines the extent to which factors such as behaviour, lifestyle and socio-economic status influence internal exposure to environmental chemicals in the EU population.
-This knowledge will be fed directly into policy-making to improve the evidence base for the Union's environmental and chemicals policies in order to reduce health-related chemical exposure and protect human health.
+The initiative aimed to contribute directly to improving the health and well-being of all citizens by studying how exposure to environmental chemicals affects the health of different groups of the population - for example children, pregnant women, foetuses and workers.
+It also examined the extent to which factors such as behaviour, lifestyle and socio-economic status influence internal exposure to environmental chemicals in the EU population.
+This knowledge was (and still will be) fed directly into policy-making to improve the evidence base for the Union's environmental and chemicals policies in order to reduce health-related chemical exposure and protect human health.

-The HBM4EU project will run for five years - from 2017 to 2021 - with the aim of establishing a sustainable programme.
+The HBM4EU project ran for five and a half years - from 2017 to 2022 - with the aim of establishing a sustainable programme.

 COPHES and DEMOCOPHES